booch/presentations/Fifty-Years-of-Ruby/slides.md

 # Fifty Years of Ruby

 <!--
-- Hi, I'm Craig!
-- If you want to "at" me, ...
-    - I'm on Twitter and Mastodon via ruby.social
-        - ... infrequently
 - Short URL for the slides in lower right
     - Follow along, or look at them later
     - Hit `P` to toggle presenter notes